 This guide does not guarantee that a request will be granted.
 All proposals received will be evaluated on its potential value within the County United Way footprint, including Allegany, Garrett, Hampshire, and Mineral Counties.

 County United Way wishes to provide a broader array of funding opportunities.
 Live United grants are a mechanism for responsiveness to community needs, and to potentially reach all corners of the organization’s footprint.
-The focus of the grant must be aligned with education, financial stability or health, which serve as the pillars of County United Way’s mission.

 County United Way cannot meet every need and therefore will not accept applications for:

 Organizations should not view these grants as an ongoing funding stream for annual projects.
 Consideration will be given on a quarterly and annual basis.
 Repetitive requests must meet spending stipulations.